wkumari/draft-wkumari-dnsop-trust-management/README.md

    require the attacker to have factored the private key.
 This seems farfetched....

-6. Contributors
+7. Contributors

    A number of people contributed significantly to this document, including Joe Abley, Paul Wouters, Paul Hoffman.
 Wes Hardaker and David Conrad.

-7. Acknowledgements
+8. Acknowledgements

-8. References
+9. References

-8.1.
+9.1.
 Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119, DOI 10.17487/
               RFC2119, March 1997,
               <http://www.rfc-editor.org/info/rfc2119>.

-Kumari                   Expires March 28, 2016                 [Page 5]

-Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

    [RFC4034]  Arends, R., Austein, R., Larson, M., Massey, D., and S.
               Rose, "Resource Records for the DNS Security Extensions",